medusajs/medusa/docs/content/add-plugins/meilisearch.md

 ### Medusa Components

-It is required to have a Medusa server installed before starting with this documentation.
-If not, please follow along with the [quickstart guide](../quickstart/quick-start.mdx) to get started in minutes.
+It is required to have a Medusa backend installed before starting with this documentation.
+If not, please follow along with the [quickstart guide](../core/backend/install.mdx) to get started in minutes.

-Furthermore, it’s highly recommended to ensure your Medusa server is configured to work with Redis.
-As Medusa uses Redis for the event queue internally, configuring Redis ensures that the search indices in MeiliSearch are updated whenever products on the Medusa server are updated.
+Furthermore, it’s highly recommended to ensure your Medusa backend is configured to work with Redis.
+As Medusa uses Redis for the event queue internally, configuring Redis ensures that the search indices in MeiliSearch are updated whenever products on the Medusa backend are updated.
 You can follow [this documentation to install Redis](../tutorial/0-set-up-your-development-environment.mdx#redis) and then [configure it on your Medusa server](../usage/configurations.md#redis).

 :::caution

-If you don’t install and configure Redis on your Medusa server, the MeiliSearch integration will still work.
-However, products indexed in MeiliSearch are only added and updated when you restart the Medusa server.
+If you don’t install and configure Redis on your Medusa backend, the MeiliSearch integration will still work.
+However, products indexed in MeiliSearch are only added and updated when you restart the Medusa backend.

 :::